 In the beginning, I took 200 mg twice a day (at morning and night).
 I went down to 200 mg once a day, but after my numbers dropped, my midwife upped me to 200 mg twice a day again.

 They aren’t fun to use – you do insert them vaginally!
 I suggest making sure you lay down for at least 15 minutes after you insert them so they can dissolve.
+You should find the time of the day when you can lay down for a long time.
 However, it’s best if you can just put them in right before you go to bed.

 The main downside to the suppositories is that they produce a lot of discharge.
-Every night I wake up in a panic because I think I’m bleeding because there is SO much discharge.
+Every night I wake up in a panic because I think I’m bleeding because there is SO much discharge on the pelvic area.

 Fortunately, this has never been the case.
-I would suggest wearing some kind of liner to catch all the excess discharge.
+I would suggest the only way to wear some kind of liner to catch all the excess discharge.

 My midwife suggested I make sure the pharmacy I get mine from gave me either white or yellow capsules.
 They sometimes are red and mixed with the discharge, it looks an awful lot like blood…which, when you already feel like you are bleeding, doesn’t make matters worse.